lingaoliu105/lingaoliu105.github.io/_posts/2024-11-11-aot-compilation-in-net-maui-performance-gains.md

 # AOT Compilation in .NET MAUI: Performance Gains

 With the evolution of .NET and the introduction of .NET MAUI (Multi-platform App UI), developers now have more tools than ever to build high-performance, cross-platform native applications using C# and XAML.
 One of the most exciting performance improvements available is **Ahead-Of-Time (AOT) compilation**.
 AOT compilation allows .NET applications to be compiled into native machine code before runtime, reducing startup time and memory usage.
-In this blog post, we’ll explore what AOT compilation is, how it works in the context of .NET MAUI apps, and the tangible performance benefits it brings.
+In this blog post, we'll explore what AOT compilation is, how it works in the context of .NET MAUI apps, and the tangible performance benefits it brings.

 ## What is AOT Compilation?

-Traditionally, .NET applications use **Just-In-Time (JIT)** compilation, where the Common Intermediate Language (CIL) code is translated into native machine code at runtime by the .NET runtime’s JIT compiler.
+Traditionally, .NET applications use **Just-In-Time (JIT)** compilation, where the Common Intermediate Language (CIL) code is translated into native machine code at runtime by the .NET runtime's JIT compiler.
 While JIT offers flexibility and portability, it has a downside: the compilation process during startup adds overhead, especially noticeable in performance-sensitive scenarios.

 AOT compilation, on the other hand, compiles C# code directly to native machine code at **build time** rather than runtime.
 This is achieved using tools like **CoreRT** or the newer AOT capabilities integrated into the .NET SDK (starting with .NET 7).
 The result is a standalone native binary that can be executed without needing a runtime JIT compiler.